 The Wallace Award provides one Penn undergraduate with funds to support a summer internship in a professional performing arts or related entertainment organization.
 The award recipient receives a $3,000 stipend, a portion of which is awarded before their internship.
 The remainder is awarded upon submission of a journal essay describing the learning experience.
 Past winners have completed internships at non-profits and arts centers and organizations in Philadelphia, New York City, Minneapolis, the Berkshires, Paris, and points beyond.
 Applicants are responsible for securing their internship.

-The Award recipient will be selected on the basis of a 3-5 page essay that must address the following issues:
+Applicants must be Penn undergraduates.
+Juniors will be given preference.
+Seniors are not eligible to apply.
+The Award recipient will be selected on the basis of a 3-5 page double-spaced essay.

 - How will this experience benefit your professional or academic aspirations?